On average across the year,

 On average across the year, no, Connecticut, United States is not colder than Vermont, United States .
 Connecticut, United States has an average minimum temperature of 6°C/43°F and Vermont, United States has an average minimum temperature of 0°C/32°F.

-no, Connecticut, United States has less rain than
+Does Connecticut, United States have more rain than Vermont, United States?

 Connecticut, United States's wettest month is October, with an average monthly rainfall of 126mm, which is drier than Vermont, United States's wettest month (June, with an average monthly rainfall of 174mm).